Back to Directory Claude Drama Triangle Coach icon

 • Writes a markdown evaluation to drama-evaluation.md in the call root with:

-• Per-participant profile — primary roles each person played, hooks they bit on or offered, where they showed up empowered.
+• Per-participant profile: primary roles each person played, hooks they bit on or offered, where they showed up empowered.

-• "How to engage next time" — for each teammate who showed a recurring pattern: strategies, phrases that land, phrases to avoid, what they seem to need under the drama.
+• "How to engage next time": for each teammate who showed a recurring pattern, strategies, phrases that land, phrases to avoid, and what they seem to need under the drama.

-• What I'd practice before the next call with this group — up to 3 specific reframes in your voice.
+• What I'd practice before the next call with this group: up to 3 specific reframes in your voice.

 • A SUMMARY: line at the end (≤120 chars) for the notification body.

-What stays silent (in-call coach)
+What stays silent (during the call)

 • Anything below ~90% confidence.